ompat5/Daily-Coding/README.md

 I'm doing this to level up my problem-solving, keep my brain caffeinated ☕, and prepare for the day someone throws a left-outer join at me in a job interview!

 This README updates daily with information of the problems I’ve solved.
-Click on the leetocde link to view my solution (you'll need a leetcode account).
-Unfortunately, Stratascratch does not ability to view problem submissions outside of your own account 😭, however I can upload my solutions through SQL files if requested.
+Click on the leetcode link to view my solution (you'll need a leetcode account).
+Unfortunately, Stratascratch does not have the ability to view problem submissions outside of your own account 😭, however I can upload my solutions through SQL files if requested.

 This is a marathon, not a sprint.
 Or maybe more like a triathlon — SQL, Python, and crying.
 Let’s get better one problem at a time 💪.

 ---

-### Streak 🔥: 39 days
+### Streak 🔥: 40 days

 ![](https://leetcode-badge-sage.vercel.app/badge/ompatel5?theme=dark&bgColor=282828)